fyrox-book/fyrox-book.github.io/src/scene/scene.md

 3) Physics (rigid bodies, colliders, joints)
 4) Sound

-Scene allows you to create isolated "world" which won't interact with other scenes, it is very useful for many more or less complex games.
+Scene allows you to create an isolated "world" which won't interact with other scenes, it is very useful for many more or less complex games.

 ## How to create

 A scene could be created either in FyroxEd or programmatically.
-You can also combine both approaches, where you build all "static" content in the editor and adding rest of the entities (bots, interactive objects, etc.) manually by instantiating respective prefabs at runtime.
+You can also combine both approaches, where you build all "static" content in the editor and adding rest of the entities (bots, interactive objects, etc.) manually by instantiating the respective prefabs at runtime.

 ### Using FyroxEd